Dead Moon Circus: Zirconia

 Zirconia (ジルコニア, Jirukonia) appears as a hunching old woman with lavender skin who is revealed to be a be manifestation of Queen Nehelenia, overseeing the Dead Moon Circus in the real world.
 Her name is derived from the mineral Zirconium dioxide, which is often called Zirconia.
 Her connection to Nehelenia varies from version to version.
 In the Cloverway Inc. English-language adaptation, Zirconia's gender was changed from female to male, though the character's original depiction was maintained in the later Viz English-language adaptation.
 In the Materials Collection, Naoko Takeuchi mentions intentional insect-like elements in her design, possibly a reference to insect genus Nehalennia.

 Zirconia communicates with Nehelenia and delivers her orders to the Amazoness Quartet.
 When Sailor Saturn and Sailor Chibi Moon begin to break through Zirconia's influence on the Quartet, Zirconia captures all of them, imprisoning the Quartet inside four magic balls and Saturn and Chibi Moon within two shards of broken mirror.
 She sends the objects through the mirror to Nehelenia.
 When the Sailor Guardians confront her, she rises into the sky and grows in size, but the Sailor Guardians use Sailor Planet Power Meditation to defeat her.
 Zirconia escapes into Nehelenia's mirror with Sailor Moon in pursuit, Zirconia remaining within it and likely ceasing to exist upon the mirror being destroyed during Nehelenia's demise.

 In the anime, Zirconia serves as the queen's representative in directing their followers on missions to find Pegasus in the beautiful dreams of people in Tokyo.
 While the Amazon Trio feared her, Zirconia has trouble keeping the Amazoness Quartet in line.
 When the Quartet begins to develop sympathy for the Sailor Guardians and destroy their balls, Zirconia escapes to Nehelenia's mirror.
 Though able to break Queen Nehelenia free from her mirror, Zirconia is destroyed upon serving her purpose.

-In the two-part movie Sailor Moon Eternal (which follows Sailor Moon Crystal season three), Zirconia's role in the film is the same as the manga.

 Zirconia is voiced by Hisako Kyōda and Naomi Watanabe in the Crystal film, Sailor Moon Eternal.
 In the Cloverway English adaptation she is voiced by Robert Bockstael voice-matching Frank Oz and her gender is changed to male.
 In the Viz Media English adaptation and the Netflix English dub of Sailor Moon Eternal Pt.
 1 and 2, she is voiced by Barbara Goodson.